oceanprotocol/provider/API.md

 Parameters
 ```
-    signature: String object containg user signature (signed message)
+    signature: String object containg user signature (signed message) (required)
-    documentId: String object containing the document did
-    consumerAddress: String object containing consumer's ethereum address
+    consumerAddress: String object containing consumer's ethereum address (required)
-    output: json object that define the output section, i.e. attributes of the compute results
+    nonce: Integer, Nonce (required)
+    dataset: Json object containing dataset information
+        dataset.documentId: String, object containing document id (e.g. a DID) (required)
+        dataset.serviceId: Integer, identifies a service in the list of services in the DDO document (required)
+        dataset.transferTxId: Hex string, the id of on-chain transaction for approval of datatokens transfer
+            given to the provider's account (required)
+    algorithm: Json object, containing algorithm information
-    algorithmDid: hex str the did of the algorithm to be executed
+        algorithm.documentId: Hex string, the did of the algorithm to be executed (optional)
-    algorithmMeta: json object that define the algorithm attributes and url or raw code
+        algorithm.meta: Json object, defines the algorithm attributes and url or raw code (optional)
-    jobId: String object containing workflowID (optional)
-    transferTxId: hex str the transaction id (hash) of the token transfer, must match the
-        amount of data tokens expressed in the `initialize` endpoint
-    serviceId: integer identifies a service in the list of services in the DDO document
-    serviceType: type of service that serviceId refers to, must be `compute` in this case
-    datatoken: hex str the ERC20 contract address of the datatoken attached to the documentId (did)

-    One of `algorithmDid` or `algorithmMeta` is required, `algorithmDid` takes precedence
+    One of `algorithm.documentId` or `algorithm.meta` is required, `algorithm.documentId` takes precedence
 ```

 Returns: